marcellofonda/PBI.jl/README.md

 # X-ray Propagation-Based Phase-Contrast Imaging and Retrieval

 This repository contains some code about Propagation-Based Phase-Contrast imaging of homogeneous samples using X-rays.
-More about it at [marcellofonda.github.io/Tesi](https://marcellofonda.github.io/Tesi)

 ## How to use it
 1. Clone the repository using git, or copy-paste source code into your own files.